Ssshhh, garden is sleeping… what else can you do in January?

 Protection and Maintenance

-- Plants are well-insulated under a good layer of snow.
-If necessary, brush excessive snow from small shrubs on the north side if the weight threatens to damage or break branches.
+- Plants would be well-insulated under a good layer of snow.
+When necessary, brush excessive snow from small shrubs on the north side if the weight threatens to damage or break branches.

 - Winter is an excellent time to have a troublesome or dangerous tree removed from your property.
 With no foliage to cloud their work, many arborists will cut down trees that have to go at this time of year.